 On the selling end, you don't want to get shaken out after just one quarter of missed expectations.
 Set a stop-loss to protect your holdings, and remain optimistic about the future prospects of the company in question.
 A good strategy is to revisit the reasons you originally purchased shares — if your original justifications are still intact, hold on.

-Google is about to release a revolutionary product called Google Glass.
-Some techies get ahold of the device in a pilot program and decide to break it into pieces.
-They take a look inside and find components produced by a small, publicly traded company called Himax Technology (NASDAQ: HIMX).
+Google has released a revolutionary product called Google Glass.
+When some techies first got a hold of the new tech in a pilot program, they broke the glasses open.
+What they found inside was components produced by a small, publicly traded company called Himax Technology (NASDAQ: HIMX).

-These techies post their findings online, but barely anyone notices.
-Several months later, Google announces it has purchased a 20% stake in Himax, and shares skyrocket.
+These techies posted their findings online, but barely anyone noticed.
+Several months later, Google announced it had purchased a 20% stake in Himax, and shares skyrocketed.

 The scenario above is what we mean by digging deep.
 Now, you might be thinking it's unrealistic to start smashing open every new device you get your hands on — and you'd be absolutely right.
 Not only would this be incredibly expensive, but you probably wouldn't know what to look for in the first place.